Multi-brid DBI Inflation: The model

-For later convenience, the time variable is changed to the number of e-folds , $\mathcal{N}$, $d\mathcal{N}=-H dt.$The minus sign shows that the number of e-folds is backward in time (at the end of inflation, it vanishes i.e.$\mathcal{N}_f=0$).
-From (\ref{eqm1}), in terms of $\cN$, the equation of motion for $\phi_I$ becomes, \ba \frac{d\ln{q_I}}{d\mathcal{N}}=1, \ea which can be solved as \ba \cN-\cN_f=\ln{q_I}-\ln{q_{I,f}}. \ea It is worth mentioning that there is also another term contributing in N, $\cN_c$ .This is derived from the fact that the end of the inflation surface is not a constant energy density surface\cite{sasaki1}, if we assume that the universe is radiation dominated.
-Immediately after the end of inflation, it is expressed by $\cN_c=\frac{1}{4}\frac{\rho_f}{\rho_c}$, where $\rho=\sum_IX_IP_{IX}$ is the density, ``f" and ``c" refer to the end of the inflation surface and the surface of constant energy, respectively.
-Throughout the rest of the paper this term is ignored.
+It is worth mentioning that there is also another term contributing in N, which is called $\cN_c$.
+This term stems from the fact that the end of the inflation surface is not a constant energy density surface\cite{sasaki1}.
+If we assume that immediately after the end of inflation the universe is radiation dominate, it is given by $\cN_c=\frac{1}{4}\frac{\rho_f}{\rho_c}$, where $\rho$ is the energy density; ``f" and ``c" refer to the end of the inflation surface and the surface of constant energy, respectively.
+Throughout the rest of the paper, we ignore this term.